kpardhasai2004/kpardhasai2004/README.md

 <h1 align="center">Hi 👋, I'm KAPAGANTI PARDHA SAI</h1>
 <h3 align="center">Driven to succeed as a full stack developer.
 Interested in artificial intelligence, deep learning, and machine learning.
-To be proficient partner with regarded association like you with a target to acknowledge the demands and use my education all the more definitively and buckle down towards accomplishing the objectives of association
+To be proficient partner with regarded association like you with a target to acknowledge the demands and use my education all the more definitively and buckle down towards accomplishing the objectives of association.
 </h3>

 <h3 align="left">My stats :</h3>